ShaoGoofy/eToTheipi/README.md

 Ydotool

-i dont actually know if anyone else made someting like this. if i stole someones idea, i didnt know it existed
+i dont actually know if anyone else made someting like this. if i stole someones idea, i didnt know it existed.

 # Installation